vlain1337/Alfa-Cortex/README.md

 ## Disclaimer

-This repository is for educationnal purposes only.
+This repository is for educationnal purposes & security research purposes only.
 <br>
 Any malicious usage of this repository or by using Alfa Cortex Webshell are not the author responsibility.